 Dodolulu: I am an illustrator based in Hong Kong.
 I was born and raised here, a city that is full of people and everybody is rushing around.
 I walked as fast as the others do.
 I cannot keep calm until when I am alone.
 I treasure the silent moment when I am by myself.

-I like expressing myself with drawing.
+I like expressing myself withdrawing.
 I am very concentrated when I draw.
-For me, it is a true pleasure when I work on the colours and structures of a drawing.
+For me, it is a true pleasure when I work on the colors and structures of a drawing.
 I did not receive formal training in an art school but after graduation, I started to spend my time on what my real passion is for.
 I love drawing people.
 I started with life drawing, then oil painting, and right now I am doing illustration as well.